Resources and publications

 Access all Areas

 For most people, the decision to be exposed to the experience of an arts event is a simple one.
 You go because you choose to go.
-Providing that choice to people with disabilities is the focus of this excellent publication, Access all areas (1999).
-Published for the Australia Council for the Arts by Accessible Arts (New South Wales) and Arts Access Australia, it’s a practical guide covering actions that are within reach of arts organisations, especially their marketing departments.
+Providing that choice to people with disabilities is the focus of this excellent publication, Access all Areas (1999).
+It was written for the Australia Council for the Arts by Accessible Arts (New South Wales) and Arts Access Australia, with some information from the Arts Council of England's Guidelines for marketing to disabled audiences.
+Published by the Australia Council, it’s a practical guide covering actions that are within reach of arts organisations, especially their marketing departments.

 Marketing to people with disabilities is about equal opportunity, equal access and the recognition that people with disabilities are valuable members of your audience.
 Although it has been written for Australia, it still contains relevant information and useful tips.
 It can be dowloaded from the Australia Council website.